mycroft/til/zig/objects-with-fieldparentptr.md

 # Objects modules in Zig with fieldParentPtr

-fieldParentPtr can be usefull in case it is required to create multiple kind of objects all based on a common type that can be passed to generic functions and then coerced to their original type.
+`fieldParentPtr` can be useful in case it is required to create multiple kind of objects all based on a common type that can be passed to generic functions and then coerced to their original type.
 A usecase for this is a `Value` object that then will contain `string`, `number`, `bool`, `function`, `instance` when building a new language.

 ```sh
 $ mkdir zig-objects && cd zig-objects